uwplasma/JAX-in-Cell/paper.md

 ---

 # Summary
 JAX-in-Cell is a 1D3V Particle-in-Cell (PIC) code implemented entirely in JAX, providing a modern, Python-based alternative to traditional PIC frameworks.
-By using on JAX’s recommended functions, such as vmap, jit, and lax, for all core operations, the code achieves efficient vectorization and GPU acceleration.
+By using JAX’s recommended functions, such as vmap, jit, and lax, for all core operations, the code achieves efficient vectorization and GPU acceleration.
 The resulting framework enables fast, fully kinetic plasma simulations suitable for both research applications and instructional settings.

 # Statement of Need

 A plasma is a collection of free ions and electrons whose self-generated and external electromagnetic fields drive collective behavior.
 PIC simulation is a powerful tool in plasma physics, offering a fully kinetic description and enabling exploration of complex interactions in fusion devices and astrophysical plasmas[@birdsall1991plasma].

-Our code, JAX-in-Cell, implements a 1D3V PIC framework in JAX and is built to be open-source, user-friendly, and developer-friendly, written entirely in Python in contrast to many other PIC codes implemented in legacy languages such as Fortran[@epochPic] or mixed-language frameworks[@vpicLANL].
+Our code, JAX-in-Cell, implements a 1D3V PIC framework in JAX and is built to be open-source, user-friendly, and developer-friendly, written entirely in Python in contrast to many other PIC codes implemented in legacy languages such as Fortran[@epochPic] or complex compiled architectures[@bowers2008ultrahigh].
 Utilizing JAX, the code achieves high performance through GPU acceleration, just-in-time compilation, vectorized operations, and automatic differentiation, and it is well-suited for both educational-scale demonstrations—such as reproducing Landau damping and two-stream instability—and research-scale simulations such as rapid optimization.

 Furthermore, although the classic Boris push is simple and robust, long-term PIC simulations can experience energy drift (numerical heating).
 To mitigate this, JAX-in-Cell implements both the standard Boris algorithm[@boris1970relativistic] and an implicit, discretely energy-conserving method[@chen2011energy], providing improved energy conservation for extended simulations.